 The first step to getting started?
 Invest in your culture—it’s the bond that endures the challenges of the marketplace by bringing your vision, your goals, and your people closer together.

 Marcus Alfred is the Partnerships Outreach Manager at Glassdoor.
-He works with thousands of news outlets, blogs, and universities to provide content and tools to aid job seekers and improve their experience on Glassdoor.
+He works with news outlets, blogs, and universities to provide content and tools to aid job seekers and improve their experience on Glassdoor.